mikkopitkanen222/NixOS-Config/README.md

 Only one host config can be enabled per built NixOS config.

 - [System configs](systems) are specific to each workflow.
-They configure options depending on the use case, such as the desktop environment, programs, services, and settings.
+They configure options depending on the use case, such as desktop environments, programs, services, and settings.
 System configs install things required by their users, things which must be installed on the system level.
 System configs are shared by all users of the machine.
 Only one system config can be enabled per built NixOS config.

 - [User configs](users) are specific to each user.
-They configure options depending on the user, such as programs, services, and settings.
+They configure options depending on the user, such as home directories, programs, services, and settings.
 User configs modify settings and install software only in the user's own profile.
 Multiple user configs can be enabled per built NixOS config.

-Anything which can be configured on the user level should be configured on the user level, using Home Manager if possible.
+Anything that can be configured on the user level should be configured on the user level, using Home Manager if possible.
 Things should be configured on the system level only if they require changes to the system / outside user home directories.